Gertrud Kurz (1890–1972)

 Kurz also raised public awareness in countless lectures, winning people over with her arguments and humanity, without attempting to appear to be a rebel.
 The Appenzell native had organizational talent and was well connected, including contacts with Karl Barth and Paul Vogt.
 The life work of the latter is indeed closely linked to that of Kurz.
 She was able to accommodate many of her refugees in the summer courses at Vogt’s Sonneblick social home.

 Kurz was the only woman among the Swiss delegation to attend the 1948 inaugural assembly of the World Council of Churches in Amsterdam.
-In the decades that followed, she campaigned for Hungarian and Algerian refugees, and her aid organization expanded its work to the Middle East and African countries.
+In the decades that followed, she campaigned for Hungarian and Algerian refugees, and her aid organization expanded its work to the Middle East and Africa.
 In her public appearances, Kurz appealed for everyone to take responsibility in fighting against social injustice, racism, and colonialism, which she saw as the causes of war and displacement.
 She was twice nominated for the Nobel Peace Prize and received numerous awards.

 After her death, friends of hers, including Hans Ruh, then head of the Institute for Social Ethics of the Federation of Swiss Protestant Churches, founded the Gertrud Kurz Foundation, which to this day supports projects to promote the social participation of refugees and critically monitors Swiss migration policy.
 The Christian Peace Service has now developed into a feminist peace organization.